zengjilie/portfolio/content/posts/blogfullstack/index.md

 ## Motivation
 * I want to build a project from scratch.
 From desgining database schemas and APIs to handling http request and responsive pages.
 I want to have a full grasp of how a website actually works.
-* As an engineer, I know sooner or later I will encounter challenges from both fronend and backend, why not now.
+* As an engineer, I know sooner or later I will encounter challenges from both frontend and backend, why not now.

 ## Challenges
 * Design APIs, manage different routers and endpoints inside Express.